University of Houston (2008)

 Missouri Valley College (1995)

-Jason Krug is in his seventh season with the San Jacinto College baseball coaching staff.
+Jason Krug is in his ninth season with the San Jacinto College baseball coaching staff.
 Prior to joining the San Jacinto College program, he spent two seasons as a volunteer assistant coach at the University of Louisiana- Lafayette where he assisted in the coaching of the middle infielders and hitters.
 In 2007, the Ragin Cajuns won the Sun Belt Conference championship and advanced to the NCAA regional tournament.

 In December 2007, Krug was named head coach of the Edenton (N.C.)
 Steamers in the Coastal Plains Summer Collegiate League.
 During the summer of 2008, the Steamers won the first-half divisional championship with an overall record of 20-7.
 For his efforts, he was named one of the head coaches for the 2008 Coastal Plains League All-Star game.